Can Diabetics Eat Grits?

 Expert Insights: What Nutritionists Say

 “Grits can be part of a diabetic diet when consumed mindfully.
 Focus on portion control, pairing with protein and fiber, and choosing whole grain options.”
-Dr. Emily Nutrition, RD, CDE
+Dr. Emily Nutrition, RD, CDE.

 Incorporating Grits into a Balanced Diet